INTERNATIONAL CONSORTIUM ON LANDSLIDES

 a) prepare the Agenda for the meetings of the Board of Representatives;

 b) present to each annual meeting of the Board of Representatives a report of the scientific and administrative activities of ICL since the previous ordinary meeting of the Board of Representatives;

-c) propose a draft budgetary outline for consideration by the meeting of the Board of Representatives and recommend the scale of annual membership fees to be paid by Members and Associates for the ensuing 3-year period; and
+c) propose a draft budgetary outline for consideration by the meeting of the Board of Representatives and recommend the scale of annual membership fees to be paid by Members for the ensuing 3-year period; and

 d) review the scientific activities of ICL and make appropriate recommendations to the meeting of the Board of Representatives.